BijayRana123/nextJs-cloud-ledger/to-do.md

 - Fixed issues in both the PurchaseOrderDetailPage and ItemsSection components

 ### Summary:
 The hydration error was caused by invalid HTML structure in our table components.
-Our attempts to fix whitespace issues with React.createElement actually created more problems by generating invalid HTML nesting.
+Our attempts to fix whitespace issues with React.createElement were actually creating more problems by generating invalid HTML nesting.

 The solution was to revert to the original JSX implementation of the CustomTable components, which ensures that the proper HTML structure is maintained.
 This approach preserves the reusability and abstraction of the custom components while ensuring valid HTML structure that renders consistently between the server and client.